labs-lang/sliver/README.md

 LAbS language [1].
 At the moment, it support under-approximate analysis via bounded model checking.

-This page contains binary releases of SLiVER for Linux x64 systems.
+This page contains source code and binary releases of SLiVER for Linux x64 systems.

 ## Package contents